feedfm/Airplay2ndScreen/README.md

 window?.rootViewController = ExternalViewController()
 window?.makeKeyAndVisible()
 ```
-*It is strongly recommended make changes to the Info.plist using the Info tab of the target settings rather than in the Info.plist that appears in the project navigator sidebar (see Xcode 13 Missing Info.plist).
-I still see problems with the two locations not keeping in sync when changing settings (FB9397345) which can be confusing.
+It is strongly recommended make changes to the Info.plist using the Info tab of the target settings rather than in the Info.plist that appears in the project navigator sidebar (see Xcode 13 Missing Info.plist).
+I still see problems with the two locations not keeping in sync when changing settings which can be confusing.

 ### Example app Notes